isomerpages/mot-motac2-backup/_value-for-money-award/AUTOMATED RUNWAY CONDITION.md

 ### PROBLEM STATEMENT

 **Need to address the problem on the lack of accuracy and timeliness of assessment and reporting methods on the runway surface conditions that had contributed to many operational safety events.**

+### SOLUTION

+* Optimised use of existing resources and synergised the capabilities of the suite of systems:

+	* Automated Weather Observation System (AWOS) measures the water level along the runways automatically.
+This data is sent to Automatic Runway Condition Reporting (A-RCR) System for data analytics and processing.
+	* A-RCR System processes the data received from AWOS and generates the corresponding Runway Condition Report (RCR).
+This report is sent to Automatic Terminal Information Service (ATIS) System for processing and broadcast.
+	* ATIS System receives the RCR data from A-RCR system and integrates it into the ATIS report for broadcast to aircraft (via VHF broadcast and datalink).